risk-first/website/Debugging-Bets.md

 ## The Problem

 [Symphony](https://symphony.com) is a secure chat platform used mainly by banks.
 I have been writing an app ("Tables App") which runs within Symphony and allows you to share and edit tabular data with people in a chat room.
-It’s a nice little piece of functionality, allowing banks and their clients to sign off on things in tables (like orders) imported from Excel.
+It’s a nice little piece of functionality, allowing banks and their clients to sign off on things in tables (like purchase orders) imported from Excel.
+This is way more elegant than email trails.

 In order to make this work, we made use of functionality within Symphony called “On-Behalf-Of”, which allows Tables App to post messages as a user, if the user has given prior authorisation.

-But something wasn’t working - whenever I posted the message - no table!
+But something wasn’t working - whenever I clicked "post" - no table!

 To make matters worse, I was supposed to be doing a presentation on this within **two hours**.
 I’d need to make good use of my available time.